Duchy of Nassau

-Today, the Grand Duke of Luxembourg still uses "Duke of Nassau" as his secondary title, and "Prince" or "Princess of Nassau" is used as a title by other members of the grand ducal family.
+The Grand Duke of Luxembourg still uses "Duke of Nassau" as his secondary title, and "Prince" or "Princess of Nassau" is used as a title by other members of the grand ducal family.
 Nassau is also part of the name of the Dutch royal family, which styles itself Orange-Nassau.

 Geography

 The territory of the duchy was essentially congruent with the Taunus and Westerwald mountain ranges.
 The southern and western borders were formed by the Main and the Rhine, while in the northern part of the territory, the Lahn river separated the two mountain ranges.
 The neighbouring territory to the east and south was the Grand Duchy of Hesse.
 The Landgraviate of Hesse-Homburg and the Free City of Frankfurt were also to the east.
-To the west was the Rhine Province of the Prussia, which also controlled an exclave in the eastern part of Nassau, called Wetzlar.
+To the west was the Rhine Province of the Kingdom of Prussia, which also controlled an exclave in the eastern part of Nassau, called Wetzlar.

 Population

 At its foundation in 1806, the Duchy had 302,769 inhabitants.
 The citizens were mostly farmers, day labourers, or artisans.
 In 1819, 7% of Nassauers lived in settlements with more than 2,000 inhabitants, while the rest lived in 850 smaller settlements and 1,200 isolated homesteads.
-Wiesbaden was the largest settlement with 5,000 inhabitants, and Limburg an der Lahn was the second-largest with around 2,600 inhabitants.
+Wiesbaden, with 5,000 inhabitants, was the largest settlement and Limburg an der Lahn, with around 2,600 inhabitants, was the second-largest.
 By 1847, Wiesbaden had grown to 14,000 inhabitants and Limburg to 3,400.
 The third-largest city was Höchst am Main.

 History

 Establishment

-The House of Nassau had produced many collateral lines in the course of its nearly one-thousand-year history.
+The House of Nassau produced many collateral lines in the course of its nearly one-thousand-year history.
 Up to the 18th century, the three main lines were the small princedoms of Nassau-Usingen, Nassau-Weilburg, and Nassau-Dietz (later Orange-Nassau), with large, scattered territories in what is now the Netherlands and Belgium.
 From 1736, many treaties and agreements were made between the different lines (The Nassau Family Pact), which prevented further splitting of territories and enabled general political co-ordination between the branches.
 In this context, the administrative subdivisions of the individual territories were adjusted, laying the foundations for the later unification of the territories.

 After the War of the First Coalition (1792–1797), Nassau-Dietz lost its possessions in Belgium and the Netherlands, while Nassau-Usingen and Nassau-Weilburg lost all their territories west of the Rhine to France.
 On the other hand, like other German secular principalities, the Nassaus gained territory that had formerly belonged to the church as a result of secularisation.
 The Nassaus participated in negotiations at the Second Congress of Rastatt (1797) and in Paris, in order to secure the territories of the Prince-Bishops of Mainz and Trier.
 The Imperial Recess of 1803 largely accorded with the desires of Nassau-Usingen and Nassau-Weilburg.
 Orange-Nassau had already agreed separate terms with Napoleon.